nhsconnect/prm-practice-migration-staging/guide/02-technical-survey.md

    For dispensing practices, barcode scanner and label printer compatibility should also be checked and practices should note that if replacements are required the costs of these may be their responsibility.

+   The practice also needs to be aware that it may need to re-enter dispensary stock into the new system (including min/max/re-order levels).
+If the practice has a prescribing formulary, it will not migrate automatically and will need to be set up on the new system again at Go-Live.

    Consider what new tech might be required as this may be a good time to request new kit from your delivery partner once approved by the CCG.

 * **Network** – this should be checked in-line with the operating requirements of the new system.